Atticus29/dataJitsu/README.md

 - [ ] If you log out and then try to click on annotate a video, it takes you to the lost page.
 - [ ] Video icon not displaying on main window
 - [ ] Handle connection errors (e.g., the spinner just keeps going if there's no internet connection)
-- [ ] If you reload, the matches don't display on the main page
 - [ ] If you logout, the app-user-status-report still displays
+- [ ] The mat-tree stuff has a few issues:
+  - [ ] all of the nested children are displayed without clicking on the parent
+  - [ ] none of the children seem clickable
+  - [ ] the parents are clickable, but nothing happens other than the focus of the chevron changes and the direction of the chevron changes

 # Set up